dajuancancode/ProjectAutomation/README.md

 - Add bin folder to path
 - Create Github application
 - Create .env file and add Github Client ID and Secret
+- Make changes to script so that it fits in your workflow
 - Run Bash Script
+- Sit back and start coding 😎

 # Author